Select your cookie preferences

-Using HTTPS with CloudFront - Amazon CloudFront
+Use HTTPS with CloudFront

-Using HTTPS with CloudFront
+Use HTTPS with CloudFront - Amazon CloudFront

 You can configure CloudFront to require that viewers use HTTPS so that connections are encrypted when CloudFront communicates with viewers.
 You also can configure CloudFront to use HTTPS with your origin so that connections are encrypted when CloudFront communicates with your origin.